drupalprojects/bootstrap/docs/project/README.md

 designed to keep the project in sync amongst maintainers.

 ## Grunt
-Refer to the @link project_grunt Project Grunt Tasks @endlink topic.
+Refer to the @link project_grunt Grunt Tasks @endlink sub-topic.

 ## Releases
-Refer to the @link releases project_releases Project Releases @endlink topic.
+Refer to the @link project_releases Releases @endlink sub-topic.